itsvenu/Protein-contact-map/README.md

 Here in this script the default distance cut off is 8 angstroms and sequence separation is 4 residues(|i-j|>4).

+--> pdb files can be found at http://www.rcsb.org/pdb/home/home.do

 #Usage
 $ perl pdb_contacts.pl filename.pdb > contactsOUT.txt